 By Tapers: The way fly lines shoot, turn over a heavy fly, present a small fly delicately, or cast efficiently at long or short distances is through the taper design.
 The fly line's taper (its outside dimension) is designed by varying the thickness of the line coating.
 Notice the way a fly line is described – tip, front taper, belly, rear taper, head and running line.
 All these elements can be varied to change the casting performance of the line.
-Fly lines are broken into five design categories: the seldom-used level (L), the highly popular weight-forward (WF), double-taper (DT), shooting-taper (ST), and specialty tapers.
+Fly fishing lines are broken into five design categories: the seldom-used level (L), the highly popular weight-forward (WF), double-taper (DT), shooting-taper (ST), and specialty tapers.
 The fly lines you will use the most are weight-forward, double-taper and specialty.

-Sinking-tips (best used in moving water) are sinking portions of fly line (usually 8 to 15 feet) connected to the front of floating lines.
+Sinking-tips (best used in moving water) are sinking portions of fly fishing line (usually 8 to 15 feet) connected to the front of floating lines.
 They are excellent for shallow and deep nymphing, for mending fly line to create a drag-free float, and for turning over and sinking very large streamers in river-bank and pool fishing.

-For the best advice and choices, buy your fly lines at a fly shop where you can describe your fishing needs and receive the counsel of experienced fishermen.
+For the best advice and choices, buy your fly fishing lines at a fly shop where you can describe your fishing needs and receive the counsel of experienced fishermen.

 - The weight of your fly line must match your rod - 6-weight lines for 6-weight rods and so forth.